COMING SOON: List of crimes committed by Illegals to be released EVERY WEEK | John Hawkins' Right Wing News

 Liberal progressives don’t seem to be terribly concerned by the number of crimes that are being committed by illegal aliens on a daily basis because it doesn’t fit into their narrative that all illegals are just poor immigrants looking to better their lives in America.

-According to Business Insider, President Trump signed an executive order that will force sanctuary cities to release a weekly report of crimes that were committed by illegal aliens in their city.
+According to Business Insider, President Trump signed an executive order that will force sanctuary cities to release a weekly report of crimes that were committed by illegal aliens in their cities.

 “To better inform the public regarding the public safety threats associated with sanctuary jurisdictions, the secretary shall utilize the Declined Detainer Outcome Report or its equivalent and, on a weekly basis, make public a comprehensive list of criminal actions committed by aliens and any jurisdiction that ignored or otherwise failed to honor any detainers with respect to such aliens.”